wso2/docs-ei/en/streaming-integrator/docs/develop/streaming-integrator-studio-overview.md

     ![Connect to Server](../images/streaming-integrator-studio-overview/connect-error-store-explorer.png)

-    Once the Error Store Explorer is connected to an SI server, you can view basic details of events with errors as shown in the example below.
+    Once the Error Store Explorer is connected to an SI server, you can get an overview of events with errors as shown in the example below.

     ![Error Store Explorer](../images/streaming-integrator-studio-overview/view-basic-error-info.png)

     Here, you can do the following:

-    - **Fetch Errors**: At a given time, the Error Store Explorer displays the number of events with errors from the time it was last refreshed.
+    - **Fetch Errors**: At a given time, the Error Store Explorer displays the number of events with errors from the time it was last fetched/refreshed.
 To get the latest errors, select the required Siddhi application in the **Siddhi app** field and click **Fetch**.

     - **View details**: To view details of a specific error, click **Detailed Info** for the relevant event.
 Then the details of the error are displayed in the **Error Entry** dialog box as shown in the example below.
            ![Error Entry](../../images/handling-requests-with-errors/error-entry.png)